bmanders716/bmanders716.github.io/cookbook.md

 Apple Cream.

-_Ingredients_--2†lb. of apples.
+_Ingredients_--2‡¨¢. of apples.
-               º†lb. of sugar.
+               Ï†¨b. of sugar.
                1 glass of port wine.
                The rind of a lemon.
-               º pint of water.
+               Ï†∞int of water.
-               Ω pint of cream or milk.
+               Ì†∞int of cream or milk.
                Cochineal.

 _Method._--Wash the apples, and cut them into pieces.